CentralAuth/CentralAuth-Rust-Demo/README.md

 - Exchanges the code for an access token
 - Calls your backend (`/api/auth/user`) and prints the logged-in email

+In debug builds, the app also prints the generated client assertion and received access token for demo visibility.

 ## Prerequisites

 - Rust (2024 edition)